UofUEpiBio/PHS-7045-egga/README.md

     > bacteria.
 In this study, we model a mucosal niche through a
     > coupled agent- …

-2.  **Investigating immersion and migration decisions for agent-based
-    modelling: A cautionary tale.**

-    Bijak J, Modirrousta-Galian A, Higham PA, Prike T, Hinsch M, Nurse S.

-    Open Res Eur.
-2024 Oct 29;3:34. doi: 10.12688/openreseurope.15581.3.
-    eCollection 2023.

-    > BACKGROUND: Agent-based modelling provides an appealing
-    > methodological choice for simulating human behaviour and
-    > decisions. …Our results act as a cautionary tale for agent-based
-    > modellers, highlighting that the modelling needs sh …

-3.  **Coevolution of norm psychology and cooperation through exapted conformity.**
+10. **Coevolution of norm psychology and cooperation through exapted conformity.**

     Kido Y, Takezawa M.